Project Almanac: Production

+In April 2013, it was reported that Paramount Pictures had formally greenlit Almanac a found footage film centered on time travel to be produced by Michael Bay through Platinum Dunes with Dean Israelite making his directorial debut on the film.
+Paramount acquired the script by Jason Pagan and Andrew Stark in October 2012, which appeared on the 2012 Black List of the best unproduced screenplays.
+Paramount fast tracked development of the film hoping it would produce a level of success on par with Chronicle while also trying to get the film complete before a competing found footage time travel film at DreamWorks titled Glimmer.

 Principal photography began in June 2013 in Atlanta, Georgia.

 Shortly before the film's release, it was discovered that the footage turned in to Paramount featured 2 seconds of a real-life plane crash.
-Although sources differ on where the film clip was from, Paramount has said the footage is of a 2009 crash while the Air Force Times reported that footage was "nearly identical" to a 1994 incident that happened at Fairchild Air Force Base, and two of the 1994 crash victim's families claimed that it was indeed the same footage.
+Although sources differ on where the film clip was from, Paramount has said the footage is of a 2009 crash (FedEx Express Flight 80) while the Air Force Times reported that footage was "nearly identical" to a 1994 incident that happened at Fairchild Air Force Base, and two of the 1994 crash victim's families claimed that it was indeed the same footage.
 Upon learning about this, producer Michael Bay publicly apologized stating that when he saw the footage he thought it was a special effect shot and asked Paramount to remove the footage from the film.